Astronomy in Rock Art. Venus calendar in Negev Desert Israel

 Venus Star, Negev Desert Rock Art

-The five-pointed star is a common motif found in rock art associated with Venus.
-This symbol is connected to the synodic cycle of Venus, during which an alignment between Earth, the Sun, and Venus occurs approximately every 584 days.
-Over an eight-year period, five of these alignments take place, forming a pentagonal pattern—commonly known as the Venus pentacle or five-pointed star—as illustrated in Fig.5.
-The arrows pointing to the vertices (added by the author) highlight locations in the rock art that correspond to Venus's position in the sky during the alignment, that marks the completion of its 8-year cycle."
+The five-pointed star is a recurring motif in rock art linked to Venus.
+It reflects the planet’s synodic cycle, in which Earth, the Sun, and Venus align roughly every 584 days.
+Over an eight-year span, five such alignments occur, tracing a pentagonal pattern—known as the Venus pentacle or five-pointed star—shown in Fig. 5 (Mosenkis 2012).
+The arrows pointing to the vertices (added by the author) mark the positions in the rock art that correspond to Venus’s location in the sky at the completion of each cycle

 Once this alignment occurs, a new count of the Venus cycle commences.
 It marks the initiation of a fresh synodic cycle and the continuation of the intricate dance between Venus, Earth, and the Sun.
 Each cycle brings its own unique cosmic energy and unfolds its own celestial story, as Venus progresses through its octagonal journey.